Garnett Genuis: Political career

-2019 Term: Shadow Minister for Multiculturalism & International Development and Human Rights

 Genuis was re-elected to the 43rd Canadian Parliament on October 21, 2019, with 73.4% of the popular vote.
-His party, however, only won 121 of 338 seats, so he remained in opposition.
+His party, however, only won 121 of 338 seats, so he remained as part of the opposition.
 In 2019, he was given the role as Shadow Minister for Multiculturalism by then leader of the Conservative Party Andrew Scheer.

 Genuis was a member of the House of Commons Special Committee on Canada-China Relations.
 He has voiced concerns over Huawei's influence on Canadian campuses.
-Genuis was openly hostile to the appointment of Dominic Barton as Canada's ambassador to China, suggesting that Barton's past work advising more than 20 Chinese state-owned enterprises put him in a conflict of interest.
-Genuis was appointed as the shadow minister for international development and human rights by the Conservative Party of Canada's new leader Erin O'Toole in September 2020.
+Genuis was against the appointment of Dominic Barton as Canada's ambassador to China, suggesting that Barton's past work advising more than 20 Chinese state-owned enterprises put him in a conflict of interest.
+In September 2020, Genuis was appointed as the shadow minister for international development and human rights by the Conservative Party of Canada's leader Erin O'Toole.

-2021 Term: Shadow Minister for International Development

-Genius was re-elected to the 44th Canadian Parliament in the 2021 Canadian federal election with 57.5% of the popular vote in his constituency.
-Though he faced a 16% decline in support compared to the 2019 general election.
-Following the election, Genius was vocally supportive of Erin O'Toole's leadership of the party after the latter faced criticism for failing to increase the party's seat count from 2019.
+Genuis was re-elected to the 44th Canadian Parliament in the 2021 Canadian federal election with 57.5% of the popular vote in his constituency, despite experiencing a 16% decline in support compared to the 2019 general election.
+Following the election, Genuis was vocally supportive of Erin O'Toole's leadership of the party after the latter faced criticism for failing to increase the party's seat count from 2019.

-Garnett Genuis is currently a committee member of FAAE (Foreign Affairs and International Development) & CIMM (Standing Committee on Citizenship and Immigration).
+Garnett Genuis was previously a committee member of the Canadian House of Commons Standing Committee on Foreign Affairs and International Development & the Canadian House of Commons Standing Committee on Citizenship and Immigration.

-In June 2022, Genuis made a trip to Nigeria.
-He sat down for a conversation with Nigerian Vice President Yemi Osinbajo and had an interview with Catholic Television of Nigeria.